Markov Chain-based Policies for Multi-stage Stochastic Integer Linear Programming with an Application to Disaster Relief Logistics: Aggregation Framework for Integer State Variables

 \subsection{An Aggregation Framework via MC-based Structural Policies}

-While the proposed partially extended formulation~\eqref{mod:reformulation} has piece-wise linear convex expected cost-to-go functions, it may lead to exponentially many integer variables in the first stage, which is computationally challenging to handle.
-We propose a novel approximation framework that imposes structures to the formulation by aggregating the integer state variables to alleviate this challenge while maintaining high-quality solutions.
-The idea is to leverage the structure of the underlying stochastic process to impose a restriction to the problem and obtain an informative decision policy.
+While the proposed partially extended formulation~\eqref{mod:reformulation} has piece-wise linear convex expected cost-to-go functions, \Merve{given its first-stage decisions,} it may lead to exponentially many integer variables in the first stage .
+We propose an aggregation framework that imposes structures to the formulation by aggregating the integer state variables to alleviate this challenge while maintaining high-quality solutions. \Merve{In that regard,} the idea is to leverage the structure of the underlying stochastic process to impose a restriction to the problem and obtain an informative decision policy.

 In this paper, we consider the case where the underlying stochastic process is modeled as a Markov chain (MC).
 We choose this specific structure for two reasons.
-First, many stochastic processes in real-world applications can be modeled or approximated using MCs~\citep{lohndorf2019modeling}, including disaster relief logistics planning problems that we focus on in our numerical experiments (see Section~\ref{sec:application}).
+First, many stochastic processes in real-world applications can be modeled or \Merve{well-}approximated using MCs~\citep{lohndorf2019modeling}, including disaster relief logistics planning problems that we focus on in our numerical experiments (see Section~\ref{sec:application}).
 Second, it facilitates the exposition of our aggregation framework and allows us to construct a wide range of structured policies.
 We discuss alternative structural policies beyond those based on MC models in Remark~\ref{re:otherStochasticProcesses}.